-The cost of eight in-car radar systems is \$22,179 (@ \$2,772 per unit).
+The cost of eight in-car radar systems is \$25,957 (@ \$3,245 per unit).
 Installation is estimated at \$500 per unit.
 The cost of three (3) lidar/photo handheld radar units is \$9,945.

 The use of radar for speed enforcement is an industry-standard.
 The use of pole mounted speed radar enforcement cameras as an alternative is prohibited under Illinois state law for small municipalities.
-Lidar, another speed enforcement technology, is cost-prohibitive because the costs are 30% to 50% more than the standard radar systems.
+Lidar, another speed enforcement technology, may be cost-prohibitive because the costs are 30% to 50% more than the standard radar systems.

-Annual \$ Impact on Operating Budget Description of Operating Budget Impact Under Warranty for one to three years Periodic Maintenance and Battery Replacement
+Annual \$ Impact on Operating Budget Description of Operating Budget Impact Warranty for three years; \$1,500 annual certification Periodic Maintenance and Battery Replacement

-This project was deferred from FY 2021 to FY 2022 and deferred to FY 2023.
-Due to the current budgetary and fiscal climates, the project will be deferred again to FY 2024 since the equipment remains functional.
+This project was deferred from FY 2021, FY 2022, FY 2023, FY 2024 to FY 2025.

-Speed Monitor/Message Board Trailer FY 2027 \$18,064 CERF
+Speed Monitor/Message Board Trailer FY 2027 \$19,553 CERF

-○ Critical Recommended ○ Contingent on Fund ding
+O Critical Recommended Contingent on Fu nding

-SLOW DOWN NOW

 Original Purchase Date FY 2017

 Cost \$13,556

 Funding History N/A

-The Speed Monitor/Message Trailer monitors speed and alerts drivers traveling over the posted speed limit.
-The Public Works and Police Departments work together to identify locations where vehicles are known to travel at higher rates of speed, and the trailer is placed in those areas.
-The trailer is also placed in areas based on complaints/requests from residents or police officers.
+The 2 Speed Monitor/Message Trailers monitor speed and alert drivers traveling over the posted speed limit.
+The Public Works and Police Departments work together to identify locations where vehicles are known to travel at higher rates of speed, and the trailers are placed in those areas.
+The trailers are also placed in areas based on complaints/requests from residents or police officers.
 The new speed trailers can conduct traffic counts and calculate average speed traveled, which will benefit both the Police and Public Works Departments.
 The message board adds the ability to alert drivers to detours and reminds drivers to watch their speed.
 Some models can take photos of violators' vehicles.
-The lifespan of this equipment is approximately nine to 12 years.
+The lifespan of this equipment is approximately 9 years.